-- To determine the proportions of subjects with a clinical response to treatment as defined by: - Achieving at least a 50% reduction in the NNA during a treatment period relative to the pretreatment assessment. - Achieving a NNA < 2.0 during a treatment period. - Cumulative attack severity.
-This score is the sum of the maximum symptom severity recorded for each angioedema attack in a treatment period.

-- Cumulative daily severity.
+- To determine the proportions of subjects achieving at least a 50% reduction in the NNA during a treatment period relative to the pretreatment assessment. - Cumulative attack severity.
+This score is the sum of the maximum symptom severity recorded for each angioedema attack in a treatment period. - Cumulative daily severity.
 This score is the sum of the severity scores recorded for every day of reported symptoms in a treatment period. - Number of attack-free days during a treatment period. - Number of angioedema attacks requiring acute treatment a treatment period. - Disease activity as measured by the 98-day AAS.
 This score is the sum of the daily AAS during a treatment period, where the daily AAS is the sum of AAS items per day. - Results of the AE-QoL questionnaire. - Determine the response to icatibant when administered as treatment for an acute angioedema attack by: - Time to subject-assessed initial symptom improvement (TISI) - Time to subject-assessed complete symptom resolution (TCSR)

 Subjects in the Full Analysis Set (Section 9.7) that are randomized to Treatment Sequence 1 (A/B) or 2 (B/A) will be used to assess the secondary efficacy endpoints in the evaluation of the efficacy of SC administration of C1 esterase inhibitor [human] liquid for injection compared to placebo.
 The treatment differences in clinical responder rate, both of which are defined within treatments, will be analyzed using McNemar's test for testing equality of proportions of responders within treatments.
-All other secondary endpoints will be analyzed using a linear mixed effect model with period, sequence, and treatment as fixed effects, and subject nested within sequence as a random effect.
+All other secondary endpoints will be analyzed using a linear mixed effect model with period, sequence, stratification factor (use of prophylactic therapy with C1 INH), and treatment as fixed effects, and subject nested within sequence as a random effect.
 The results of all secondary efficacy analyses will be summarized by the point estimate of within-subject treatment differences or response rates and the corresponding 95% CI.
-Descriptive statistics (n, median, 25% and 75%) quartiles, and range) will be provided to summarize icatibant-related efficacy endpoints (TISI and TCSR) by treatment and icatibant-treated angioedema attack for all subjects in the Full Analysis Set.
-Where appropriate (for subjects ≥12 to <18 years of age), other rescue medications used to treat acute angioedema attacks will also be summarized using descriptive statistics.
+Descriptive statistics (n, median, 25% and 75% quartiles, and range) will be provided to summarize icatibant-related efficacy endpoints (TISI and TCSR) by treatment and icatibant-treated angioedema attack for all subjects in the Full Analysis Set.
+Where appropriate (for subjects $\geq 12$ to < 18 years of age), other rescue medications used to treat acute angioedema attacks will also be summarized using descriptive statistics.
 In addition, angioedema attacks will be summarized by the maximum symptom severity and treatment for all subjects in the Full Analysis Set.